manusmccolgan816/manusmccolgan816/README.md

 # Hi!
 I'm Manus.
 ## Info🦔
 My name is Manus McColgan, I'm a Software Engineering student at the University of Stirling, scheduled to graduate in June 2023.
-I love developing in Java, C# and Kotlin, and I'm keen to learn more technologies.
+I will be starting work as a software engineer in August.
+I love developing in Java, C# and Kotlin, and I'm always learning something new.

 ## Skills
 * Java